Calcium chloride nonsurgical sterilant for “pocket pets”

 Most of the information using calcium chloride solutions for nonsurgical sterilization of small animals was conducted in rats.
 We have very little information in other small animals.

-Procedures for sterilizing rats using calcium chloride:
+Procedure for sterilizing rats using calcium chloride:

 Preparation – Calcium chloride sterilant has been used in a number of solutions, including saline, lidocaine, DMSO and alcohol.
 Work in dogs found that alcohol served as the a better diluent than lidocaine (see Leoci et al., 2014).
 In rats, a 20% CaCl solution (or 10-20 mg CaCl2 per 100 g body weight) was found to be effective.